Francis Rattenbury

-Francis Mawson Rattenbury (11 October 1867 – 28 March 1935) was a British architect although most of his career was spent in British Columbia, Canada, where he designed the province's legislative building among other public commissions.
+Francis Mawson Rattenbury (11 October 1867 – 28 March 1935) was a British architect whose career was mostly spent in British Columbia, Canada, where he designed the province's legislative building among other public commissions.
 Divorced amid scandal, he was murdered in England at the age of 67 by his second wife's lover.

 Architectural career

 Rattenbury was born in 1867 in Leeds, England.
 He began his architectural career with an apprenticeship in 1884 to the "Lockwood and Mawson Company" in England, where he worked until he left for Canada.
 In 1891, he arrived in Vancouver, in the Canadian province of British Columbia.

 The province, anxious to show its growing economic, social and political status, was engaged in an architectural competition to build a new legislative building in Victoria.
 The new immigrant entered, signing his drawings with the pseudonym "A B.C.
 Architect," and won the competition.
 Despite many problems, including going over-budget by $400,000, the British Columbia Parliament Buildings were officially opened in 1898.
-The grand scale of its 500 ft-long facade, central dome and two end pavilions, the richness of its white marble, and its use of the currently-popular Romanesque style contributed to its being seen as an impressive monument for the new province.
+The grand scale of its 500 ft-long facade, central dome and two end pavilions, the richness of its white marble, and its use of the then-popular Neo-Romanesque style contributed to its being seen as an impressive monument for the new province.
 Rattenbury's success in the competition garnered him many commissions in Victoria and other parts of the province, including additions to the Legislative Buildings in 1913–1915.
 In 1900 he was commissioned to design the 18 bedroom, three story Burns Manor in Calgary for his close friend Pat Burns.

 He designed Paardeburg Gate (1901), a memorial to South African war soldiers opposite the Legislative Buildings, 1901.